gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 Liane Holliday Willey, an autistic author and speaker, once summarized it this way:

-    You wouldn’t need a Theory of Mind if everyone spoke their mind.
+    You wouldn't need a Theory of Mind if everyone spoke their mind.

     --- Liane Holliday Willey [4]_